Shuffle/Shuffle/functions/kubernetes/kubernetes.md

 ## How to deploy Shuffle on Kubernetes?

 ### Prerequisites:
--	Clone the https://github.com/dhaval055/shuffle repository using Git and change the branch to shuffle-k8s navigate to the functions/kubernetes directory, which contains all the necessary Kubernetes configuration files for deployment.
+-	Clone the https://github.com/dhaval055/shuffle repository using Git and change the branch to shuffle-k8s then navigate to the functions/kubernetes directory, which contains all the necessary Kubernetes configuration files for deployment.
 -	Running Kubernetes cluster.
 - Run the following command for setting up Opensearch and Backend volumes.
 - Ensure you have a local Docker registry set up to store and manage Docker images for applications built with Shuffle.
 While the registry is crucial for handling custom-built apps, you’ll still be able to run workflows without it.